kkaminsk/AppFinder/README.md

 Originally written by Marin Alexandruradu.
 This is a fork by Kevin Kaminski to add some extra functionality.

+## Requirements
+Run this code with PowerShell 5.

 ## Features

 - GUI-based application search